Best Canon wide-angle lenses

 |

-We’re leaving the world of wide-angle zoom lenses to focus on wide-aperture fixed focal length lenses.
-If you’re looking for the best fixed focal wide-angle lens for your Canon full-frame camera, look no further, the Sigma 14mm f/1.8 offers simply extraordinary quality.
+We’re leaving the world of wide-angle zoom lenses to focus on wide-aperture prime lenses.
+If you’re looking for the best wide-angle prime lens for your Canon full-frame camera, look no further, the Sigma 14mm f/1.8 delivers outstanding quality.

-This lens has a 9-blade diaphragm and is capable of offering a very nice bokeh at full aperture.
-In direct competition with the Canon 14mm f/2.8 L II and the Nikon 14mm f/2.8D, this Sigma is of much better quality on all levels (the references at Canon/Nikon are much older too).
-For astrophotography or interior architecture fans, this lens is really worth considering!
+This lens has a 9-blade diaphragm and is capable of offering a very pleasant bokeh at full aperture.
+In direct competition with the Canon 14mm f/2.8 L II and the Nikon 14mm f/2.8D, this Sigma performs better on almost every level (although the Canon and Nikon references are much older too).
+For astrophotography or interior architecture fans, this lens is well worth considering!

 4 – Sigma 20mm f/1.4 DG HSM